ConorWarrilow/Academic-Success-Analysis/readme.md

 A few transformations are shown to provide marginal improvements.
 Further analysis should be performed before deciding to apply a transformation, particuarly in real world applications.

 ## $${\color{#00A5A8}\text{2.2 Handling Categorical Data}}$$
-Most machine learning models don't play nicely with categorical data, with Catbost being the main reason I said 'most'.
-While our data doesn't contain any categorical features, it does contain categories that have been represented as integers.
-While not always the case, it's often beneficial to encode such features.
-Numerous methods of encoding exist, and like most things in machine learning, experimentation is the only way to find the best strategy.
+Most machine learning models don't play nicely with categorical data, with newer algorithms such as Catboost being the exception.
+While our data doesn't contain any categorical data types, it does contain categories that have been represented as integers.
+While not always the case, it's generally beneficial to encode such features.
+Numerous methods of encoding exist, and like most things in machine learning, experimentation is the only way to find the best representation.

 For example, instead of representing mother's/father's qualification as arbitrarily ordered numbers, we could perhaps encode them ordinally, with smaller numbers for lower levels of qualification, and larger for higher.
-We could also consider binning the qualification levels, as a parent having a masters as opposed to a phd is quite unlikely to affect our model's predictive ability.
+We could also consider binning the qualification levels, as a parent with a masters as opposed to a phd is quite unlikely to affect our model's predictive ability.

-On the other hand, a feature such as course is unlikely to have a specific order, and may benefit from one-hot-encoding.
+On the other hand, a feature such as course is unlikely to have a specific order, and may benefit from simple one-hot-encoding.

 ## $${\color{#00A5A8}\text{2.3 Normalization and Standardization}}$$
-lastly, we'll apply normalization and standardization, often simply referred to as 'scaling'.
+lastly, we'll apply normalization and standardization, generally referred to as 'scaling'.
 The most common type of scaling is to center the mean of each feature at 0 (standardization), and to transform each feature to have a standard deviation of 1 (normalization).
-Again, this stage requires experimentation as different datasets will perform better with different transformations.
+Again, this stage requires experimentation as different datasets will perform better with different scalers.